 Have a Nice Jam!

-They significantly reduce interruptions.
+These techniques significantly reduce interruptions.
 And you should avoid interruptions at all costs.
 Since hyperfocus is the key ingredient for a successful jam.

-Put additional effort to get your team in the zone, and in couple of days, you will have an amazing prototype.
+Put additional effort to get your team in the zone, and in a couple of days, you will have an amazing prototype.

 Good luck with your next jam!